Xalil404/Radical_Rides/README.md

 The second marketing strategy will be to collect user emails via the website which will then be targeted via email marketing campaigns with new product releases, promotions and discounts.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1700927175/Project%204/Screenshot_2023-11-25_at_3.45.55_PM_imjukc.png" width="auto" height="auto" alt="image of the Radical Rides email subscription feature">

+After Facebook ad marketing campaings, uitilization of Google Ads will be considered as the next logical move to increase brand awareness and drive new customers.

 ## Business Requirements
 Prior to initiating the project's development, user stories were created to give a high level understanding of what the platform's functional requirements will be and they were assigned labels based on their importance using the MoSCoW prioritization method.